-When the laser beam wavelength is greater than the critical wavelength, the reflectivity of the metal surface to the laser beam increases sharply, the absorptivity decreases sharply, and more than 92% of the incident laser beam is reflected.
+When the laser beam wavelength is greater than the critical wavelength, the metal surface‘s reflectivity to the laser beam increases dramatically and its absorptivity decreases sharply, resulting in more than 92% of the incident laser beam being reflected.

-At this wavelength, the reflectivity of most metals such as Al, Cu, Ni, Ag, Pt, Zn and Pb is basically more than 80%.
+The YAG solid-state laser, commonly used in laser micromachining, has a laser wavelength of 1064 nm.
+At this wavelength, the reflectivity of most metals such as Al, Cu, Ni, Ag, Pt, Zn, and Pb is over 80%.

-CO2 gas laser is commonly used in laser processing with high power, and its laser wavelength is 10600nm, so the reflectivity of most metals is more than 90%.
+The CO2 gas laser, which is frequently used in high-power laser processing, has a laser wavelength of 10600 nm.
+As a result, the reflectivity of most metals with this laser is more than 90%.

 The metal surface is covered with appropriate coating to improve the absorption of incident laser.

-The effect of optical pretreatment is generally related to the following three factors: laser energy, the number of laser pulses and the physical properties of the material itself.
+The effectiveness of optical pretreatment is largely influenced by three factors: laser energy, the number of laser pulses, and the physical properties of the material.

 Mechanical and chemical surface pretreatment technology

-Mechanical and chemical surface pretreatment technology is adopted to improve the laser absorption rate of the material surface.
+Mechanical and chemical surface pretreatment technologies are utilized to enhance the laser absorption rate of material surfaces.